alihaydarsucu/JavaProjects/Eraser/Readme.md

 ## Overview
 Eraser is a simple Java program that removes a specified number of spaces from the beginning of each line in a text.
 This is useful for cleaning up text with unnecessary indentation.
-When I was working on something I realised I need exactly that, so I wrote it as a Java program and fixed by basic issue, hope it helps.
+When I was working on something, I realized I needed exactly that, so I wrote it as a Java program and fixed the basic issue.
+I hope it helps.

 ## Features
 - Removes a user-specified number of spaces from the beginning of each line
 - If a line has fewer spaces than specified, it removes all available spaces
-- Default setting removes 8 spaces if no number is specified
+- Default setting removes eight spaces if no number is specified
 - Processes multi-line text input

 ## How to Use